Hello Swift Testing, Goodbye XCTest

 }

-When dealing with @Suites, you cannot initialize your properties and use them in the nested suites.
+When dealing with @Suites, you cannot initialize your properties outside and use them in the nested suites.
 The following code does not work:

 @Suite("Job Offer Tests") struct JobOfferViewModelTests { // Does not work ❌